RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 With a budget of roughly $14 million, *Brokeback Mountain* has since grossed $175 million worldwide, $83 million in the USA alone.
 It won three Oscars.

-Despite what transpires from the time contracts are signed to opening day and beyond,
+Despite what transpires
+from the time contracts are signed to opening day and beyond:

 > In interpreting the words and conduct of the parties to a contract,
 > a court seeks to put itself in the position they occupied